In a world that’s running out of oil, today’s chapter shows how preparation now, and reserves for the unexpected, are important for what’s ahead…

 2. Ask: “…Give us today our daily bread…”

 The World: Pray for the Central African Republic[b]

 Your Country: Social Workers and Family Crisis Teams

 Your concerns for today

-Lord, I celebrate Your abundant goodness and joyfully sing of Your righteousness.
-The Lord is good to all.
-He has compassion on all He has made.
+I celebrate Your abundant goodness, Lord God, and joyfully sing of Your righteousness.
+You, Lord, are good to all; Your compassion on all You’ve made!
 [Psalm 145:7,9]

 3. Admit: “…Forgive us our sin as we forgive those who sin against us…”

-Father God, my heart is deceitful above all things and beyond cure.
+My heart, Father God, is deceitful above all things and beyond cure.
 Who can understand it?
-You, Lord, search the heart and examine the mind, to reward each person according to their conduct, according to what their deeds deserve.
-So heal me, Lord, and I will be healed.
-Save me and I will be saved, for You are the One I praise.
+You, Lord, search my heart and examine my mind, to reward me according to my conduct, according to what my deeds deserve.
+So heal me, Father God, and I’ll be healed.
+Save me and I’ll be saved, for You’re the One I praise!
 [Jeremiah 17:9-10,14]

 4. Protect: “…Lead us not into temptation but delivers us from evil.”

 Thank-you, Jesus, that to the one who’s victorious, You’ll give the right to sit with You on Your throne, just as You were victorious and sat down with Your Father on His throne.
 [Revelation 3:21]